ubc-cirrus-lab/caribou/docs/design.md

 The condition is a boolean expression that is evaluated at runtime.
 If the condition evaluates to true, the function is called, otherwise it is not called.

-- Finally, there is the option of merging multiple predecessor calls at a merge node.
+- Finally, there is the option of synchronizing multiple predecessor calls at a synchronization node.
-The responses from the predecessor calls are then passed to the merge node as a list of responses.
+The responses from the predecessor calls are then passed to the synchronization node as a list of responses.
 This is done with the following annotation:

 ```python
 responses: list[Any] = workflow.get_predecessor_data()
 ```

 Using this annotation within a function has an important implication with regards to when the entire function is being executed.
-The entire function is only executed once all predecessor calls have been completed and the data has been merged.
+The entire function is only executed once all predecessor calls have been completed and the data has been synchronized.
 This is important to keep in mind when designing the workflow.
-Any code within the function preceding the annotation is also executed only once all predecessor calls have been completed and the data has been merged.
+Any code within the function preceding the annotation is also executed only once all predecessor calls have been completed and the data has been synchronized.

-## Merge Node
+## Synchronization Node

-The merge nodes have a special semantic.
+The synchronization nodes have a special semantic.
-The definition of a merge node is that, compared to all other nodes, there are one or more predecessor nodes that call the merge node.
+The definition of a synchronization node is that, compared to all other nodes, there are one or more predecessor nodes that call the synchronization node.
-The merge node will receive the payload (responses) from all predecessor nodes and can then handle the responses according to the user defined logic.
+The synchronization node will receive the payload (responses) from all predecessor nodes and can then handle the responses according to the user defined logic.
-This logic has an important implication for the logical representation of the DAG as it means that since the physical representation does not define on what specific predecessors we are waiting on the merge node waits for all predecessors and thus there can only be one logical instance of a merge node in the logical representation.
+This logic has an important implication for the logical representation of the DAG as it means that since the physical representation does not define on what specific predecessors we are waiting on the synchronization node waits for all predecessors and thus there can only be one logical instance of a synchronization node in the logical representation.
-Hence also the slightly different naming scheme of the merge nodes (see also the section on [Logical Node Naming Scheme](#logical-node-naming-scheme)).
+Hence also the slightly different naming scheme of the synchronization nodes (see also the section on [Logical Node Naming Scheme](#logical-node-naming-scheme)).

 ### Implementation

-The logic of the merge node is implemented as follows:
+The logic of the synchronization node is implemented as follows:

-1. When a predecessor calls a merge node, the predecessor will add its response to a list of responses in a distributed key-value store in the region of the merge node.
+1. When a predecessor calls a synchronization node, the predecessor will add its response to a list of responses in a distributed key-value store in the region of the synchronization node.
-2. The predecessor will then atomically increment a counter in the distributed key-value store.
+2. The predecessor will then atomically add its name to the list of predecessors that have called the synchronization node.
-3. The new value of the counter is then checked against the number of predecessors of the merge node.
+3. The new length of the list is then checked against the number of predecessors of the synchronization node.
-4. If the counter is equal to the number of predecessors, the merge node will be called.
-Otherwise, the predecessor will not call the merge node.
-This ensures that the merge node is only called when all predecessors have called the merge node.
+4. If the counter is equal to the number of predecessors, the synchronization node will be called.
+Otherwise, the predecessor will not call the synchronization node.
+This ensures that the synchronization node is only called when all predecessors have called the synchronization node.

+A special consideration is made with regards to conditional calls to successors.
+If a conditional call results in the predecessor not calling a successor, the predecessor knows whether any successor of the function not called would have called the synchronization node.
+If this is the case, the predecessor will add the name of the corresponding successor to the list of predecessors that have called the synchronization node.
+This ensures that the synchronization node is called even if some of the predecessors do not call the synchronization node due to conditional calls.

-As previously mentioned, the code in the merge node is only executed once all predecessors have written their responses to the distributed key-value store and the counter has been incremented to the number of predecessors, i.e., the merge node is only called once all predecessors have called the merge node.
+As previously mentioned, the code in the synchronization node is only executed once all predecessors have written their responses to the distributed key-value store and the counter has been incremented to the number of predecessors, i.e., the synchronization node is only called once all predecessors have called the synchronization node.

 ## Workflow Placement Decision